tasket/wyng-util-qubes/README.md

 configuration are likely to hinge on VM names, `wyng-util-qubes` addresses a security risk posed by Qubes' built-in tools.

-For each regular qube/VM, both private and root volumes are backed up if the qube type is either template or standalone.
-Otherwise, the backup will include only a private volume.
+For each qube/VM, the private and/or root volumes are automatically backed up and restored depending on the type of VM, and a 'wyng-qubes-metadata' volume will always be added to the backup session as well.
-A 'wyng-qubes-metadata' volume will also be added to the backup session.
-By default, only backup sessions which include this metadata volume will be accessible for `restore` operations.
-DispVMs do not have any disk volume, and their definitions are always included in backup sessions.
+By default, only backup sessions which include this metadata volume will be accessible for `restore` operations, so backups performed directly with `wyng send` are unlikely to have the metadata needed to make them accessible from `wyng-util-qubes` (the volumes can of course still be accessed with `wyng`).

-Use of `--pool` is optional with restore, but should be used if you have setup any non-default Qubes pools.
-Otherwise, the Qubes default pool will be used when possible.
+Use of `--pool` is optional with restore, but should be used when you wish to restore VMs to non-default Qubes storage pools (if you have to ask what that is, you probably don't need this option).
+Otherwise, the Qubes default pool will be used for VMs that do not yet exist before the restore, the VM's pool setting will be used for existing VMs.  `--pool` does not override the pools of already existing VMs, so its recommended to delete or move the VMs before `restore` if a change of VM location is desired.

-When a system relies on the QubesOS default of Thin LVM there is an avoidable cause of pool metadata size exhaustion.
-Apart from Wyng snapshots on top of Qubes snapshots adding a bit more stress to Thin LVM, the answer to this is almost always to increase the qubes-dom0/vm-pool metadata size with `sudo lvextend --poolmetadatasize`.
+When a system relies on the QubesOS default of Thin LVM there is an avoidable cause of pool metadata size exhaustion, a condition that can cause your system storage to go offline or become corrupted.
+Since Wyng adds its own snapshots on top of Qubes snapshots, using Wyng adds a bit more demand for Thin LVM metadata.
+The answer to this is almost always to increase the qubes-dom0/vm-pool metadata size with `sudo lvextend --poolmetadatasize`.
 3X as large as the original default is a good choice to avoid excess space consumption.

 ### Limitations